brunokoga/Montevideo/mythicAdventures_dir/mythicMonsters/phoenix.md

 **Incinerate (Su)** Any creature killed by fire damage from a mythic phoenix is entirely destroyed, leaving behind only a trace of fine ash.
 The creature's magical equipment is unaffected.

-**Self-Resurrection (Su** Unless its body is completely destroyed by an effect such as _ [disintegrate](spell_dir/disintegrate#_disintegrate_, a slain mythic phoenix remains dead for only 1d4 rounds, emerging fully healed from its remains as if brought back to life via _ [resurrection](spell_dir/resurrection#_resurrection_.
+**Self-Resurrection (Su)** Unless its body is completely destroyed by an effect such as _ [disintegrate](spell_dir/disintegrate#_disintegrate)_, a slain mythic phoenix remains dead for only 1d4 rounds, emerging fully healed from its remains as if brought back to life via _ [resurrection](spells/resurrection#_resurrection)_.
 A phoenix can self-resurrect only once per year.
 If a phoenix dies a second time before that year passes, its death is permanent.
 A mythic phoenix that dies within the area of a _mythic [desecrate](spell_dir/desecrate#_desecrate)_ spell cannot self-resurrect until the spell ends, at which point the phoenix immediately resurrects.
 A phoenix brought back to life by other means never gains negative levels as a result.

 **Shroud of Flame (Su)** A mythic phoenix can cause its feathers to burst into fire as a free action.
 As long as its feathers are burning, any creature within reach must succeed at a DC 25 Reflex save each round to avoid taking 4d6 points of fire damage at the start of its turn.
-A creature that attacks the phoenix with natural or non-reach melee weapons takes 1d6 points of fire damage (no save with each successful hit.
+A creature that attacks the phoenix with natural or non-reach melee weapons takes 1d6 points of fire damage (no save) with each successful hit.
 The save DC is Constitution-based.

 A mythic phoenix is appointed by the gods to watch over the birth, death, and renewal of significant things—such as heroes, religions, or even entire worlds.
 It uses its powers to destroy evils that would interfere with the great cycle.